gosub-com/Zurfur/README.md

 Namespaces do not nest or require curly braces.
-The namespace must be declared at the top of each file, after `use` statements, and before function or class definitions.
+The namespace must be declared at the top of each file, after `use` statements, and before function or type definitions.
 All other namespaces in a file must be sub-namespaces of the top one:

     namespace MyCompany.MyProject               // Top level namespace